openai/mujoco-py/README.md

 ```

 This is somewhat dependent on internal OpenAI infrastructure at the moment, but it should run if you change the `Makefile` parameters for your own setup.

+## Changelog

+- 03/08/2018: We removed MjSimPool, because most of benefit one can get with multiple processes having single simulation.

 ## Credits